kwk/llvm-ci/README.md

 1. Check you have at least version 1.4 or later by running: `gh version`.
 1. Login to github using: `gh auth login`
 1. Fork the llvm-ci repository under your own account: `gh repo fork kwk-org/llvm-ci --remote=true --clone=true`.
-  1. **Please note that the whole setup relies on you to actually fork and not clone the original repository!**
+  1. **Please note that the whole setup relies on you to actually fork and not just clone the original repository!**
 1. Enter the fork on the command line: `cd llvm-ci`.
 1. Prepare secret files by copying versioned templates into explicitly unversioned files: `make prepare-secrets`.
 1. Create a Github personal access token (PAT) called `buildbot-write-discussion` here: https://github.com/settings/tokens/new.
    1. Give it `write:discussion` permissions.
    1. Save the token in `master/k8s/secret.yaml` and plain in `master/compose-secrets/github-pat`.
- `make prepare-secrets`
 1. Create a Github personal access token (PAT) called `actions-runner-registration` here: https://github.com/settings/tokens/new.
    1. Give it all `repo` permissions.
    1. Save the token in `runner/k8s/secret.yaml` and plain in `runner/compose-secrets/github-pat`.
-1.

 <!--